Gregor Piatigorsky: Chess

 Piatigorsky also enjoyed playing chess.
-His wife, Jacqueline Piatigorsky, was a strong player who played in several US women's championships and represented the United States in the women's Chess Olympiad.
+His wife, Jacqueline Piatigorsky, was a strong player who played in several U.S. women's championships and represented the U.S. in the women's Chess Olympiad.
 In 1963, the Piatigorskys organized and financed a strong international tournament in Los Angeles, won by Paul Keres and Tigran Petrosian.
-A second Piatigorsky Cup was held in Santa Monica in 1966, and was won by Boris Spassky.
+A second Piatigorsky Cup was held in Santa Monica in 1966 and won by Boris Spassky.